Equiel-1703/udemy-video-fix/README.md

    - [Violentmonkey](https://violentmonkey.github.io/)

 2. Add the user script to your script manager:
+   1. **Using GreasyFork (Recommended)**:
+      - You can install (and auto update) the script in GreasyFork [here](https://greasyfork.org/en/scripts/518651-udemy-fix-video-controls).
-   1. **Using direct link**:
+   2. **Using GitHub raw link**:
-      - If you click [here](https://github.com/Equiel-1703/udemy-video-fix/raw/refs/heads/main/udemy-video-fix.user.js), your user script manager should automatically install it for you.
+      - If you click [here](https://github.com/Equiel-1703/udemy-video-fix/raw/refs/heads/main/udemy-video-fix.user.js), your user script manager should automatically install the latest version of the script for you.
+But be aware that by installing this way, the script will not receive updates automatically ⚠️.
-   2. **Manual Installation**:
+   3. **Manual Installation**:

       If for some reason you are not able to install the script automatically, you can:
-      - Open the script manager dashboard.
+      - Open the your script manager extension dashboard.
       - Create a new script.
       - Copy and paste the contents of `udemy-video-fix.user.js` into the new script.
       - Save the script.